top of page

 Begin making the juice by simmering the tomatoes until they are soft.
 Usually about 20 minutes.

 After the tomatoes are soft, feed them through a food mill.
 This will separate the more solid portions like the seeds and skins.
 I like to run the waste through a second time to get as much moisture out of it as I can.
-Alternately, you could put the mixture through a blender to make it smooth and chop up the skins and seeds.
-We then use my husband’s honey strainer (Which I absolutely love!) to separate the pulp from the juice.
+Alternately, you could put the mixture through a blender to make it smooth and chop up the skins and seeds but it tends to make the sauce a little more bitter.
+I then use my husband’s honey strainer (Which I absolutely love!) to separate the pulp from the juice.
 You could use cheesecloth or a different kind of strainer but the honey strainer with its double wire mesh is my favorite.

-The skin and seeds I send out to the chickens but you could actually use it as Emmaline does.
+The skin and seeds I send out to the chickens but you could actually use it.
 It can be dehydrated and then ground into a powder to add nutrients to many different dishes.
 The pulp I set aside to make into spaghetti sauce later.

 Now that you have a lovely juice, all you have to do is bring the juice up to 190 degrees for 5 minutes.
 Do not let it start to boil or you will lose too much liquid through the steam.

-Once your juice has completed the appropriate time in the boiling water bath canner take it out and set it on the counter, spacing them about an inch apart, for 24 hours to cool and completely seal.
+Once your juice has completed the appropriate time in the boiling water bath canner, turn off the heat, remove the lid and let it cool for 5 minutes.
+Then, take out the jars and set them on a heat resistant surface, spacing them about an inch apart, for 24 hours to cool and completely seal.

 Tomato Juice